space-rock/jsonrpc/packages/types/README.md

 # @space-rock/jsonrpc-types

-TypeScript types and Zod schemas for NEAR Protocol JSON-RPC API, automatically generated from the official OpenAPI specification.
+TypeScript types and Valibot schemas for NEAR Protocol JSON-RPC API, automatically generated from the official OpenAPI specification.

 ## Installation